JulietIdoko22/Technical-Writing-Assignment/README.md

     git remote add origin https://github.com/JulietIdoko22/Technical-Writing-Assignment.git

- Now you can access your repo locally on you Pc via VS cose
+ Now you can access your repo locally on you Pc via VS code

 ## Git Commit
 This is a command used to save projects or new changes made on a code to the repository.
 Before you commit your changes, make sure that you have made the necessary changes on that file.
 If you are through with your changes, let's get down to committing your changes.